BTR vs BTS: Funding Strategies for Maximum ROI

 BTR Exit:

-• Long-term refinance
+• Long-term refinancing

-• Forward funding or forward purchase
+• Forward funding or forward purchase agreements

-• Retain and operate the building
+• Retain and operate strategy

 BTS Exit: